 Some authors think that the Kantooren does not represent exactly a real antecedent of the investment funds because they did not diversify the investments.
 By the previous statement, it has taken itself as a precursor of the present funds of investment to the "created as trusts of investment" in Belgium by Guillermo I in 1822, an organism that has diversified their investments.

 They appear later and they acquire an enormous force in Great Britain thus: "London Financial Association" and the "International Financial Society".
 In Scotland, 1873 appears the "Scottish American Investment Trust".
 In 1924 it appears in the United States, perfect forms of different funds, like those of open type (variable equity and immediate liquidity of its units).

-In Latin America the funds or societies of investment burst, in 1956 in Argentina, Brazil, Colombia, Chile, Mexico, and Venezuela.
-The economic and financial imbalance presented in these countries rejects the idiosyncrasy of the investor that fear for inflation, the devaluation, the tax burden, and other social influences and conflicts that permanently appear.
+In Latin America the funds or societies of investment burst, in 1956 in Argentina, Brazil, Colombia, Chile, and Mexico, The economic and financial imbalance presented in these countries rejects the idiosyncrasy of the investment or that fear for inflation, devaluation, the tax burden, and other social influences and conflicts that permanently appear.

 1. GENERAL ASPECTS

 The mutual or closed funds of investment are identified by the Colombian legislation as funds of disabled companies to emit their own obligations.
-Usually they operate with profit spirit, with a number of employees superior to 20.
-The company must hire the partners.
+Usually, they operate with profit spirit, with a number of employees superior to 20.
+The company must hire partners.